Taxes in relation to property in Cyprus

 CGT is applied (if the disposal is not subject to income tax) at a rate of 20% on gains from the disposal of immovable property situated in Cyprus, including gains from the disposal of shares in companies that directly own such immovable property.

-As of December 17, 2015, companies that indirectly possess immovable property in Cyprus and whose shares derive at least fifty percent of their market value from such property are liable to Capital Gains Tax.
-In the case of share sales, only the portion of the gain attributable to Cyprus-based immovable property is subject to CGT.
+From 1 January 2026, CGT can also apply to disposals of shares in companies that directly or indirectly hold Cyprus immovable property where at least 20% of the shares’ market value derives from that property.
+In the case of share disposals, only the portion of the gain attributable to Cyprus immovable property is subject to CGT, subject to the legislation and any applicable double-tax treaty.

 Disposal, for the purposes of CGT, covers explicitly exchange, leasing, gifting, relinquishing use of right, granting right to purchase, and any payments received upon cancellation of property dispositions.
 Exempt from these requirements are shares listed on a recognized stock exchange.